 - Practice previous years’ question papers & know the question patterns.

-- Have a knowledge of the important issues in news
+- Have a knowledge of the important issues in the news.

 - More than one hour should not be spent with the newspaper.

-There is plethora of information in ‘The Hindu’, however this is what is relevant from UPSC point of view & deserves your focus:
+There is a plethora of information in ‘The Hindu’, however, the following are what are relevant from UPSC point of view & deserve your focus:

 - Objectives of the policy

 - Ministry /department under which it operates.

 - Who are the members involved (If its an organisation .eg.
 Inter State council)

 - Any constitutional provisions related to the policy.